Laragear/Rut/README.md

 | `orWhereRutIn()`    | Creates a `OR WHERE IN` clause with the given RUTs.                      |
 | `orWhereRutNotIn()` | Creates a `OR WHERE NOT IN` clause excluding the given RUTs.             |

-> These RUT queries work over the RUT Number for convenience, as the RUT Verification Digit should be verified on persistence.
+> These RUT queries work over the RUT Number for convenience, as the RUT Verification Digit should be verified only on persistence.

 The `rut` property is dynamically created from the RUT Number and RUT Verification Digit columns, which uses a [Cast](https://laravel.com/docs/eloquent-mutators#attribute-casting) underneath.